 ESPN, Sports Center, Fox Sports, you name it, it is on my TV practically 24/7 while my hubby is home.
 It is that time of year when sports is in the center of our lives.
 As long as FSU is doing well, we are all happy!
 LOL In the meantime, I love to make tons of snacks on the weekend instead of big meals.
 These keep everyone happy as they pop in and out of the kitchen during the day.
-I have been looking for new, easy, creative recipes to try and this is a winner!
+I have been looking for new, comfortable, creative recipes to try and this is a winner!

 All you need is a roll of crescent dough, some roast beef from the deli, and a package of provolone cheese.
 Yep…..that’s it.
 Open the crescent rolls and place a slice or 2 of roast beef and a piece of cheese on top.
-I actually cut my cheese in half, since it was a little big.
+I cut my cheese in half since it was a little big.

 By this time the crescents should be done!
 Place them on a plate with a small bowl of au jus and enjoy!